hyxos/www.tzi.cards/content/games/tu-tzi/game-play/index.md

 <br />
 <br />

-So, even though play is over for everyone else, the player who has Tǔ Zǐ in their final formation gets to switch any ONE of the cards in their formation with a card from:
+So, even though play is over for everyone else, the player who has Tu Tzi in their final formation gets to switch any ONE of the cards in their formation with a card from:
 * Their own hand
 * Another player’s formation
 * Another player’s hand (blind draw)
 * The top card in the stock pile
 * The top card in the discard pile

-If the player with Tǔ Zǐ takes a card from another player's formation, they must have a card to exchange (e.g. Player 1 takes *green dragon* from their formation and switches it with *red dragon* from Player 2's formation).
+If the player with Tu Tzi takes a card from another player's formation, they must have a card to exchange (e.g. Player 1 takes *green dragon* from their formation and switches it with *red dragon* from Player 2's formation).
 They cannot simply take a card from another player's formation and add it to their own!

-There is, however, one way to stay safe from that sly yellow rat, [*special hands*](formations#special-hands "Special Hands") are immune to Tǔ Zǐ!
+There is, however, one way to stay safe from that sly yellow rat, [*special hands*](formations#special-hands "Special Hands") are immune to Tu Tzi!
 She isn't allowed to work her magic on any player whose formation is a special hand.

 #### What About Me?

-I know, by this point some of you may be crying out, "It's not fair!" that Tǔ Zǐ is so special.
+I know, by this point some of you may be crying out, "It's not fair!" that Tu Tzi is so special.
 Well, for the standard game, you'll just have to live with it.
-However, in the *alternative rules*, each player gets to be their own Tǔ Zǐ for the bonus.
+However, in the *alternative rules*, each player gets to be their own Tu Tzi for the bonus.

 *Check out the [Alternative Rules](alt-rules "Alternative Rules").*